Greek yields hit 2014 highs on emerging market vulnerability

 with mandates to invest in emerging markets as their yields are

-have dropped out of the main euro zone bond indexes due to their
+duo have dropped out of the main euro zone bond indexes due to

 Greek 10-year yields rose 12 basis points to